strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 - A Mendix account, sign up [here](https://signup.mendix.com/).
 - Mendix Studio Pro [9.24.2](https://marketplace.mendix.com/link/studiopro/9.24.2) or later (Note that for the purposes of this quickstart we recommend to use Mendix Studio Pro version 9.24.2).
 - A [Snowflake](https://www.snowflake.com/) account
+- If you get stuck on some steps in this quickstart we advice to do the [Rapid developer learning paths](https://academy.mendix.com/link/paths) or use the provided .mpk files.
+(Optional)

 ### What You’ll Build
 - A basic Mendix application with method to communicate with Snowflake